Alternative Forest Management Plan

 In October of 2015, the Oregon Department of Forestry completed an initial round of modeling based on the 70/30 proposal in which 70% of the landscape is treated like an industrial timber plantation.
 The results indicate a drastic decrease in conservation and a bad long-term economic outlook.

-Now, the Department of Forestry is updating their growth and inventory data to know for certain how much timber is on the landscape and how quickly it is growing so that the Board of Forestry can make informed decisions.
+The Department of Forestry updated their growth and inventory data to know for certain how much timber is on the landscape and how quickly it is growing so that the Board of Forestry can make informed decisions.
+On August 3rd, 2017 the Board of Forestry will re-invigorate its planning process.